Global Scholar-in-Training Awards

 The travel award includes complimentary registration and housing to the Annual Meeting, and up to US$2,000 towards the cost of meals and travel to Atlanta, Georgia.

 Following the conclusion of the Annual Meeting, award recipients also will have the opportunity to participate in a special networking event and tour state-of-the-art laboratory facilities at a leading academic institution.

 - Award monies will be bank-wired to award recipients upon receipt of their reimbursement forms and receipts after the Annual Meeting.

-- Award recipients will make their own travel arrangements to Atlanta, Georgia.
+- Award recipients will make their own travel arrangements.

 - Hotel accommodations at a pre-selected hotel will be reserved for recipients and paid for by AACR.